A Radical Lesbian Feminist Perspective

 Almost thirty years later, my experience is very different, though ageism of course still exists and younger women are clearly more valued.
-I see older Lesbians being dismissed with a glance, just as I see those with less privilege in other ways dismissed.
+I see older Lesbians being dismissed with a glance, just as I see those with less privilege, like about class, in other ways dismissed.
 Still, old and older Lesbians now have a huge loving community.
 We no longer have our bookstores, coffee houses, or bars, so we meet in public, het, or gay male spaces for a night.
 There is so much for older Lesbians that sometimes I have to choose between five events in one evening.
 One of my friends in her twenties likes to go to the dances where ages range from twenties to seventies.
 I also love that age diversity, especially when older is the majority.

 After the feminism of the last forty two years, it’s been a shock to see older Lesbians desperately trying to look young in ways that only accentuate their age.
 Some even have had plastic surgery, so I appreciate the handsome and beautiful old Lesbians who look comfortable in their skin, proud of who they are, happy to be with other old Lesbians.